LibraryCarpentry/lc-python-intro/episodes/02-variables.md

   - cannot start with a digit
   - cannot contain spaces, quotation marks, or other punctuation
   - *may* contain an underscore (typically used to separate words in long variable names)
-- Underscores at the start like `__alistairs_real_age` have a special meaning so we won't do that until we understand the convention.

-## Use `print` to display values.
+## Use `print()` to display values.

-- Python has a built-in function called `print` that prints things as text.
-- Call the function (i.e., tell Python to run it) by using its name.
-- Provide values to the function (i.e., the things to print) in parentheses.
-- To add a string to the printout, wrap the string in single quotations.
-- The values passed to the function are called 'arguments'
+Python has a built-in function called `print()` that outputs things as text.
+You call the function by typing `print` followed by a pair of parentheses - `print()`.
+Inside of the parentheses we can add the Python objects that we want print.
+The items we put inside of the parentheses are the `print` function's arguments.
+You can pass variables and text strings (by placing text within quotation marks) directly to the print function, and you can separate multiple items with commas.

 ```python
 print(first_name, 'is', age, 'years old')